-Efficiency or Effectiveness?
-The Hungarian practice of using the EU-funds dr. Nagy, Sándor Gyula1

-Efficiency or effectiveness?
-It not just the matter of definition.
-The experts and researcher have to make a difference between the qualitative and quantitative approach.
-The efficiency of the EU-subsidies means the ratio of the obliged and disposable amount of EU-subsidies can be measured, which was used and paid out within the given timeframe and along the legal regulations.
-The effectiveness of EU-subsidies needs a much more complicated and complex approach, than the efficiency.
-The effectiveness of usage on a project level can be measured by the "added value" of the project; and on the program level by the added GDP growth or employment rate.
-The following research essentially analyses the project level or micro effectiveness, however it discusses the results of some macro analyses as well (qualitative approach).
+The author highlights the importance of the difference between the efficiency and effectiveness of using the EU-subsidies.
+If Hungary cannot use the financial means of the EU efficiently and effectively, then the goal of cohesion and convergence to the level of the old, developed countries of the EU, will be much more difficult and slower.
+The efficiency of the EU-subsidies involves a quantitative approach, where the ratio of the obliged and disposable amount of EU-subsidies can be measured.
+The effectiveness of EU-subsidies, on the other hand, requires a much more complicated and complex approach, than the efficiency.
+The effectiveness of the usage on a project level can be measured by the "added value" of the project; on program level it can be measured by the added GDP growth or employment.
+The article presents the results of research carried out in the Research Group of Professor Tibor Palánkai at Corvinus University of Budapest, Hungary.